FabrizioPreti/OfferService/README.md

 ##### Offer Endpoints:
 * endpoint for creating a new simple offer, with or without products association and with existing currency or associated with an "empty" default currency.
-* endpoint for modify and/or cancel offer, before an offer has expired.
+* endpoint for modify and or cancel offer, before an offer has expired.
 * endpoint for consult one or all existing offers, both expired and not expired.
-* endpoint for manually expire an Offer (update and/or logical delete, before an offer has expired).
+* endpoint for manually expire an Offer (update and or logical delete, before an offer has expired).
 * before an offer has expired  "merchant" may cancel or modify it, after that it is no longer possible.

 ##### Product Endpoints: